 At the outset, it is necessary for me to clarify that what I am about to discuss is not universally accepted among atheists.
 Because atheism is nothing more than the lack of theistic belief (i.e., an atheist is one who does not answer in the affirmative to the question of whether any sort of god or gods exist), the two prongs I will discuss are commonly held but not universal positions of the atheist.
 Atheists have many reasons for not accepting theism, and my selection of the two I will discuss here should not be mistaken as a suggestion that they are universal.
+I also acknowledge that an argument could be made that these prongs are more relevant to anti-theism than they are to atheism.

-Prong 1: Faith is irrational.
+Prong 1: Faith is Irrational.

 The function of thought is to promote understanding.
 For understanding to be possible, we must have some method of assessing the veracity of various claims.
 This method is reason.
 If I tell you that I believe in unicorns, you are in the position of evaluating the truthfulness of my claim.
 In applying reason, you expect me to provide evidence.
 After all, I'm the one making the claim.
 In your pursuit of the truth, you are likely to discover that my belief about unicorns is based on faith.
 Faith is required for me to maintain my belief because my belief has no justification, no supportive evidence.

 Faith refers to the belief in something for which there is insufficient evidence to otherwise warrant belief.
-As George Smith compellingly demonstrates in Atheism: The case against God, the core of faith entails conflict with reason.
-Knowledge requires justification in the form of evidence, however, faith is belief in something without adequate justification.
+As George Smith demonstrates in Atheism: The case against God, the core of faith entails conflict with reason.
+Knowledge requires justification in the form of evidence; however, faith is belief in something without adequate justification.
 If evidence emerged that unicorns do in fact exist, faith would become unnecessary, even irrelevant.

 Throughout time, many intellectually honest Christians have acknowledged that faith is the enemy of reason.
 Those who continue to insist that faith and reason are both valid ways of knowing must answer the question of why they need two ways of knowing when reason is sufficient for the rest of us.
 The inevitable answer, as Smith notes, is that the Christian wants to "claim as knowledge beliefs that have not been (and often cannot be) rationally demonstrated" (p.
 104).
 Faith is the core of religious belief, and religion cannot exist without it.